 Mechanical joining like bolting and riveting may induce localised areas of high stress, which could induce failure in the component.
 Replacing the mechanical joint with adhesive bonding can eliminate this.
 Adhesive bonding can also be used in conjunction with mechanical bonding.

-r alloys form a protective surface oxide layer, the surfaces must be cleaned before the adhesive is applied.
-Casting
+As copper and copper alloys form a protective surface oxide layer, the surfaces must be cleaned before the adhesive is applied.

 The most flexible casting technique utilises sand moulds.
 Sand moulds can be used for production runs from simple one-off items to long casting runs.
 These items can also range in size from a few grams to many tonnes.